Reazzi/reazzi-landing-page/content/pages/index.md

       - type: FeaturedItem
         title: Speed
         text: >
-          Bringing home loans into the 21st century, **Reazzi** will use the its data engine to expedite your application allowing you to spend more time finding your perfect home and less time dealing with the banks.
+          Bringing home loans into the 21st century, **Reazzi's Smart Apply** engine will expedite your application allowing you to spend more time finding your perfect home and less time dealing with the banks.
         featuredImage:
           type: ImageBlock
           url: /images/focused.svg